 After you’ve done the initial work of creating your first stroke, you’re now ready to add a second color.

-To add a second color to your outline, press the plus icon beside the stoke option in your Layer Style Panel.
+To add a second color to your outline, ensure the Layer Style window is open and press the plus icon beside the stoke option.

-A second stroke option will appear that you can begin editing.
-Leave all the settings the same but change the color and size values accordingly.
+A second stroke option will appear, and you can begin customizing it.
+Leave all the settings the same, but change the color and size values accordingly.

 To get the best results, make sure your second stroke is slightly larger than the first.
 This way, you can see both colors at once.

 If you want to add more colors, continue these steps until you’re satisfied with the results.

 Just by adding a second stroke, you can create a lot more interest in your outlined images in Photoshop.
 This technique can be used to border your entire photo or around a cutout subject.